threshold-network/website/src/content/pages/index.md

   right:
     - label: For Developers
       title: Learn more about the network
-      description:
-        Learn more about the Threshold network by reading the documentation or visiting Github.
+      description: Learn more about the Threshold network by reading the documentation or visiting Github.
       buttons:
-        - label: Github
+        - label: GitHub
           url: https://github.com/threshold-network
           image: /images/github.svg
           variant: INTERNAL_OUTLINE